 You should aim to be: assertive, but not overconfident or domineering; friendly and welcoming to fellow attendees, but not overly familiar with them or the assessors; respectful of others' opinions, but willing to put your own point across; and involved and not sitting back quietly.
 Remember that this is a selection process and the firm wants to see you rise to the challenge of the day.

 When asked what puts them off a candidate, recruiters mention several points:

-Many of these skills can be honed by networking with firms before the assessment centre, so check out this blog post on networking.
+Many of these skills can be honed by networking with firms before the assessment centre, so read ‘LawCareesNet’s guide to networking’ for more advice.

 What the firm wants to see

 The aim of the assessment centre is for the firm to understand your capabilities beyond your application form and to establish how you perform under pressure over a variety of exercises covering different skills.
 The exercises are structured so that you can display a variety of skills, for example:

 Ultimately the assessors want to get a glimpse of what you might look like working in their business, with their lawyers and clients.

 The assessors appreciate that no one is perfect, and they don’t expect you to be.
 What they’re looking for is your potential – they want to feel confident that they can train you and develop you into a first-rate lawyer.